logdatatech/ExcelTruth/ExcelFilesBreed.md

 Many organisations will continue to beef up their policies but there’s a new view that the unique risks presented by spreadsheets/UDAs can’t be managed by traditional controls frameworks.

-In response, operational risk teams are embracing financial model design standards like PwC’s 15 Model Design Best Practices and the FAST Standard (which PwC Australia is associated with) as a way to improve spreadsheets and lower spreadsheet risk.
+In response, operational risk teams are embracing financial model design standards like PwC’s 15 Model Design Best Practices and the [FAST Standard](http://www.fast-standard.org/) (which PwC Australia is associated with) as a way to improve spreadsheets and lower spreadsheet risk.

 ## Files Per Person

-?
+How many spreadsheets could one individual make per year ?

 ## New Unique Files Per Day

-?
-New Unique Files Per Day
+New Unique Files Per Day the secret life of files.

 ## ROT - Redundandant,Orphaned,Trivial

 ### Redundant Files

-?
+Out of Date
+Out of Specification

 ### Orphaned Files

-?
+Nothing wrong with them, they just have zero visibility to zero users.

 ### Trivial Files

-?
+Nonsense files that should be archived off, or homed somewhere obviously off base.

-## Also the Humble .CSV
+## Humble .CSV The Most Commonly Exported File in history

-How many "Excel" Documents are there here.
+How many "Excel" Documents are there here not native eg .CSV, *.TXT, .ASC etc.